 The dialysis “system” is evaluated in its entirety with Color duplex ultrasound.
 This includes the inflow through the subclavian, axillary, and brachial arteries and the outflow of the access site, throughout the venous system and back up to the neck.

-Graft failure from thrombosis is often secondary to fibrointimal hyperplasia at the distal anastomosis between the graft and the vein.
+Dialysis vascular access graft failure from thrombosis is often secondary to fibrointimal hyperplasia at the distal anastomosis between the graft and the vein.
 Other complications may include perigraft fluid collections, hematoma, pseudoaneurysm, and aneurysm.